sharkantropo/games-development-signup/README.md

-# Would you like to join the team?
+# Signups are now closed

 Create an issue on this repository explaining how adding you would benefit the team.